H.R. 1665: DIGITAL Applications Act

 1

-Interior and the Agriculture Department, through the Forest Service, would each have to create an online portal to accept, process, and close out Form 299 applications for communications use authorizations.
+Interior and the Agriculture Department, through the Forest Service, would each have to build an online portal that accepts, processes, and closes out Form 299 applications for communications use authorizations.

 2

-Each department would have 1 year after enactment to get its portal up and running.
+Each department would have one year after the bill becomes law to get its portal up and running.

 3

-After a portal goes live, the department has 3 business days to notify the Commerce official responsible for NTIA.
+After a portal goes live, the department has three business days to notify the Commerce official responsible for NTIA.

 4